 A conference on embedding digital solutions into the societal challenges of the current and upcoming EU research and innovation (R&I) programme, while showcasing Estonian scientists’ contributions in addressing emerging barriers.

-This conference, which will take place in Brussels, aims to provide input towards policy discussions relevant to policy makers and decision-makers in EU institutions, member states, and stakeholders.
+This conference in Brussels, aims to provide input towards policy discussions relevant to policy makers and decision-makers in EU institutions, member states, and stakeholders.
 It relates to some of the barriers to embedding digital solutions into the societal challenges posed by the EU Horizon 2020 the EU's Framework Programme for Research and Innovation, and the upcoming framework programme.
 Another aim is to showcase Estonian scientists’ and research-based enterprises’ contributions in addressing these obstacles.
 The conference will also be an opportunity to find partners for cooperation.